This is the fifth part in a seven-part series about the JavaScript framework, Angular 5.

 ng g component navbar --module app.module.ts

-2. Move the css styling of the navbar from app.component.scss to src/app/navbar/navbar.component.scss.
+app.component.htmltosrc/app/navbar/navbar.component.html - Move the css styling of the

 Here’s the code of each file